nbaig-dev/nbaig-dev.github.io/content/pages/about/index.md

 - Want me to manage a team

 #### Checklist
-- I can build / debug complex projects using Rust (Axum | Actix-web) and core PHP.
+- I can build / debug complex projects using  PHP (Symfony, Codeigniter) and Rust (Axum | Actix-web).
 - Can Implement unit test for the written code with 80% code coverage
 - Can provide technical support on the product (debugging client issues)
 - Build / maintain CI CD pipelines